 Statutes of limitation (SOL’s) on child sexual abuse harken back to when children were considered little more than property, and laws against property crimes were perfectly applicable.
 If someone vandalizes your house, it makes sense that you’d report it to the police immediately, and failure to do so would understandably raise suspicions.
 By the same token someone doing something much more heinous to a child seems like it would prompt an immediate reaction.
 But decades of research proves that isn’t the case.

-The Adverse Childhood Experience (ACE) by the Centers for Disease Control proves that child sexual abuse is a trauma so significant that it changes the way its victims’ brains, endocrine systems, immune systems and even their DNA develop*.
-It is a trauma so profound that most victims can’t talk about it right away, and on average need 21 years.** And when children do tell adults, the adult’s reactions aren’t always heroic and don’t always involve calling law enforcement.
+The Adverse Childhood Experience (ACE) by the Centers for Disease Control proves that child sexual abuse is trauma so significant that it changes the way its victims’ brains, endocrine systems, immune systems, and even their DNA develop*.
+It is trauma so profound that most victims can’t talk about it right away and on average need 21 years.** And when children do tell adults, the adult’s reactions aren’t always heroic and don’t always involve calling law enforcement.

 In New York, most sex abuse victims lose their right to press charges on their 23rd birthday.
 Legislation to lengthen or eliminate the SOL going forward and to provide victims over the age of 23 with one year sue their abusers (retroactive civil actions are constitutional, retroactive criminal actions aren’t) has stalled in New York’s legislature for the last eleven years.
 The resistance to this legislation largely comes from the Catholic Church, whose argument is essentially “we’ve done a lot of bad things.
 We know we’re guilty.
 But holding us accountable will put us out of business and that’s bad”.
 Amazingly this excuse has worked, especially among the Republicans who dominate New York’s Senate.